 Set up alerts if cycle time trends upward.
 Catch regressions early before they become the new normal.
 See our Alert Rules Guide for configuration best practices.

-If you take one thing from this guide, let it be this: measure cycle time to understand your process, not to judge your people.
-Use it as a diagnostic tool, not a performance metric.
-The moment you turn it into a target, you'll get faster numbers and worse software.
+If you take one thing from this guide: use cycle time to understand your process, not to judge your people.
+The moment it becomes a target, you'll get faster numbers and worse software.

 For more context on how to think about engineering metrics holistically, see our DORA Metrics Guide and our guide on measuring team performance without micromanaging.